How Many Carbs Do You Need to Eat?

 Yes, there are absolutely health benefits to eliminating excess sugar, processed and refined foods that are high in carbohydrates.
 I believe that food quality is equally important as food quantity.
 Fulfilling your carbohydrate requirements with whole foods that are loaded with nutrients is key to optimal health.
 But for the sake of simply changing your body composition, we are going to focus on the big picture.

-After you have established the correct amount of calories you need to eat on a daily basis for your goals, then you need to determine how many of those calories are going to PROTEIN (check out that blog post here) and next you'll determine your carbohydrate needs.
+After you have established the correct amount of calories you need to eat on a daily basis for your goals, then you need to determine how many of those calories are going to PROTEIN and next you'll determine your carbohydrate needs.

 NO - carbohydrates are not evil.
 They do not make you fat if you eat them.
 The wrong amount of carbs for your activity level (and overall calories) makes you fat.